For further information regarding anything contained within the Terms and Conditions below, please contact Hopkins Solicitors in Mansfield.

 1.3 All services are provided by staff employed in England and Wales.

-1.4 A list of the members of the LLP are displayed at each of our trading addresses.
+1.4 A list of the directors of the Ltd are displayed at each of our trading addresses.

 3. Service Standards